San Isidro, Northern Samar

 San Isidro, officially the Municipality of San Isidro (Bungto han San Isidro; Bayan ng San Isidro), is a municipality in the province of Northern Samar, Philippines.
-According to the 2020 census, it has a population of 27,867 people.
+According to the 2024 census, it has a population of 26,068 people.

 The town borders with Victoria to the north.

 History

 San Isidro was originally part of the Municipality of Allen (formerly Minapa-a and La Granja).
-Its history dates back during the era of Spanish colonization, when Filipino natives were always on the run-traveling in search of an inhabited and remote place to hide and escape slavery and maltreatments of Spanish governments.
+Its history dates back during the era of Spanish colonization, when Filipino natives were always on the run-traveling in search of uninhabited and remote place to hide and escape slavery and maltreatments of Spanish governments.
 The first human beings that have landed on Calagundian shores around the last quarter of the 19th century were some intrepid Bicolanos, Boholanos, Leyteños and Cebuanos pioneers.
 They came to the place by prodigious voyages using only the primitive boat called “velus”.

 Later, during this period, other groups of immigrants were lured from the nearby island provinces and Bicol regions to the coastal plains of Calagundian.
 These families formed the nucleus of Barrio Calagundian, a part of La Granja town (now Allen).
 These people were basically engaged in fishing and farming as their only main sources of livelihood.
 Having progressed as the years passed by, more people coming from the islands of san Antonio, Capul, San Vicente, Almagro, Tagapul-an and even as far as Masbate and other far away places inhabited to Calagundian to seek for a more greener pastures.
 As a barrio, the Calagundianons, though they came from different places with different views and ideas, customs and traditions, were able to establish among themselves a happy and harmonious community, and they even considered themselves a one family community.
 These were the uniqueness of the people of Calagundian - determined, united and organized in their pursuit of becoming a cohesive political unit.